ktenzer/operator-helloworld/README.md

 ### Install Make utility
 ```$ sudo dnf install -y make```

+### Install OpenShift Command Line Tools
+The OpenShift command line tools ships with oc and kubectl binaries.

+[Download](https://downloads-openshift-console.apps.ocp4.keithtenzer.com/amd64/linux/oc.tar) a pre-built release and install the oc as well as kubectl binaries under /usr/bin.
+Remember to check the permissions and ensure the binaries have execute permission.

 ### Install Operator Framework SDK
 This training requires minimum v1.0.1 of the operator-sdk and ansible-operator binaries.